What Is Destructive Changes

 When you select this operation, you will see the org credential and the metadata grid displaying the org credential’s metadata components.
 If the component does not appear in the grid because it has already been deleted in the source Org, then select a different org credential in the lookup field that corresponds to an Org that still has the item to be deleted.
 The metadata grid will be reloaded with the new org credential’s metadata components.

-- If you cannot find a metadata item in the grid (because it was already deleted), you can click on Add Row located at the bottom of the screen.
-This button adds a new selected row in the grid and you can type the metadata API name of the component and the metadata type.
+If you cannot find a metadata component in the grid because it was already deleted, you can click on the Add Row button, located at the bottom of the screen, to add a new selected row and type in both the metadata API name of the component and the metadata type.
 The cell's text value of the new row must not be empty or include blank spaces.

-- If committing in a Git snapshot, the metadata will be deleted directly in the main branch.
+- If you are committing in a Git snapshot, the metadata will be deleted directly in the main branch.

 - The custom object file will be deleted.

-- The Sharing Rule, Matching Rule, Assignment Rule, Auto Response Rule and Escalation Rule file(s) of the custom object will be deleted.
+- The Sharing Rule, Matching Rule, Assignment Rule, Auto Response Rule and Escalation Rule file(s) will be deleted.

-- The field permissions of the custom object's fields in profiles and permission sets will be deleted.
+- The field permissions in profiles and permission sets will be deleted.

-Once the destructive changes commit is finished, in the User Story selections you will find the deleted components and any other component that was updated in case it was referencing the deleted component.
-For example, if a custom object is deleted, in the User Story selections you will find the custom object marked as Git Deletions and also the object's layout, sharing rules, workflow, triggers and any other object-specific component.
-Additionally, profiles and permission sets that reference the object and its fields (as nested components) appear as Git Upserts, since the reference to the object (OLS) and its fields (FLS) are removed from the profile and permission set XML files.
+Once the destructive changes commit is completed, in the User Story selections you will find the deleted components and any other component that was updated in case it was referencing the deleted component.
+In the case above, you will find the custom object as well as its layout, sharing rules, workflow, triggers and any other object-specific components marked as Git Deletions in the User Story selections.
+Additionally, profiles and permission sets that reference the object and its fields (as nested components) will appear as Git Upserts, since the reference to the object (OLS) and its fields (FLS) are removed from the profile and permission set XML files.